samsulmaarif/gitphp/index.markdown

 # Documentation

 Installing and configuring GitPHP is easy.
-The [Installation]({{ site.baseurl }}/installation) page should be all you need to get started.
+The [installation]({{ site.baseurl }}/installation) page should be all you need to get started.

 Other documentation: